Positron Emission Tomography - Computed Tomography (PET/CT)

-You will receive specific instructions based on the type of PET scan you are undergoing.
+You will receive specific instructions based on the type of your PET scan.
 Diabetic patients will receive special instructions to prepare for this exam.

-If you are breastfeeding at the time of the exam, you should ask your radiologist or the doctor ordering the exam how to proceed.
-It may help to pump breast milk ahead of time and keep it on hand for use after the PET radiopharmaceutical and CT contrast material are no longer in your body.
+If you are breastfeeding at the time of the exam, ask your radiologist or doctor how to proceed.
+It may help to pump breast milk ahead of time and keep it on hand for use until the PET radiotracer and CT contrast material are no longer in your body.

-Metal objects including jewelry, eyeglasses, dentures and hairpins may affect the CT images and should be left at home or removed prior to your exam.
-You may also be asked to remove hearing aids and removable dental work.
+Leave metal objects including jewelry, eyeglasses, dentures and hairpins at home as they may affect the CT images.
+You may need to remove hearing aids and removable dental work.

-Generally, you will be asked not to eat anything for several hours before a whole body PET/CT scan since eating may alter the distribution of the PET tracer in your body and can lead to a suboptimal scan.
-This could require the scan to be repeated on another day, so following instructions regarding eating is very important.
+Generally, your doctor will tell you not to eat anything for several hours before a whole body PET/CT scan.
+Eating may alter the distribution of the PET tracer in your body and can lead to a suboptimal scan.
+This could require you to repeat the scan on another day, so following instructions regarding eating is very important.
 You should not drink any liquids containing sugars or calories for several hours before the scan.
 Instead, you are encouraged to drink water.
-If you are diabetic, you may be given special instructions.
-You should inform your physician of any medications you are taking and if you have any allergies, especially to contrast materials, iodine, or seafood.
+If you are diabetic, your doctor may give you special instructions.
+Tell your doctor about all the medications you are taking.
+List any allergies, especially to contrast materials or iodine.

-You will be asked and checked for any conditions that you may have that may increase the risk of receiving intravenous contrast material.
+Your doctor will check for any conditions you may have that could increase the risk of receiving intravenous contrast material.

 What does the equipment look like?

-Combined PET/CT scanners are combinations of both scanners and look similar to both the PET and CT scanners.
+Combined PET/CT scanners look similar to both the PET and CT scanners.

 How does the procedure work?

-For more information on how a CT scan works, see Computed Tomography at (www.RadiologyInfo.org/en/sitemap/modal-alias.cfm?modal=CT).
+For more information on how a CT scan works, see Computed Tomography.

 How is the procedure performed?

-Typically, it will take approximately 60 minutes for the radiotracer to travel through your body and to be absorbed by the organ or tissue being studied.
-You will be asked to rest quietly, avoiding movement and talking.
+The radiotracer typically takes about 30-60 minutes to travel through your body and be absorbed by the area under examination.
+You will be asked to rest quietly and to avoid movement and talking.

-You may be asked to drink some contrast material that will localize in the intestines and help the radiologist interpreting the study.
+You may be asked to drink some contrast material that will localize in the intestines and help the radiologist interpreting the exam.

-You will then be moved into the PET/CT scanner and the imaging will begin.
+You will be moved into the PET/CT scanner to begin imaging.
 You will need to remain still during imaging.
-The CT exam will be done first, followed by the PET scan.
+The CT exam takes place first, followed by the PET scan.
 On occasion, a second CT scan with intravenous contrast will follow the PET scan.
-For more information on how a CT scan is performed, see Computed Tomography at (www.RadiologyInfo.org/en/sitemap/modal-alias.cfm?modal=CT).
-The actual CT scanning takes less than two minutes.
+For more information on how a CT scan is performed, see Computed Tomography.
+The CT scan takes less than two minutes.
 The PET scan takes 20-30 minutes.

-Depending on which organ or tissue is being examined, additional tests involving other tracers or drugs may be used, which could lengthen the procedure time to three hours.
-For example, if you are being examined for heart disease, you may undergo a PET scan both before and after exercising or before and after receiving intravenous medication that increases blood flow to the heart.
+Depending on which area is under examination, additional tests involving other tracers or drugs may be used.
+This could lengthen the procedure time to three hours.
+For example, if you are examined for heart disease, you may undergo a PET scan both before and after exercising or before and after receiving IV medication that increases blood flow to the heart.

 What will I experience during and after the procedure?

-For more information on what you will experience during and after a CT scan, see Computed Tomography at (www.RadiologyInfo.org/en/sitemap/modal-alias.cfm?modal=CT).
+For more information on what you will experience during and after a CT scan, see Computed Tomography.

 Who interprets the results and how do I get them?

-If your physician has ordered a diagnostic CT, a radiologist with specialized training in interpreting CT exams will report the findings of the CT and forward a report to your referring physician.
+If your doctor has ordered a diagnostic CT, a radiologist with specialized training in interpreting CT exams will send a report to your referring physician.

 What are the benefits vs. risks?